ifiok-akpan/spotify_app/README.md

 # spotify_app
-Spotfy web APi call to collect Michael Jackson Album or any Artist Album.
+Spotify web APi call to collect Michael Jackson Album or any Artist Album.

   STEPS TO FOLLOW:
 1. Create a spotify Developer Account